 Kleinfelder.
 Bright People.
 Right Solutions.

-Founded in 1961, Kleinfelder is a leading engineering, construction management, design, and environmental professional services firm.
-Kleinfelder operates from over 65 office locations in the United States, Canada, and Australia.
+Founded in 1961, Kleinfelder is a leading engineering, design, construction management, construction materials inspection and testing, and environmental professional services firm.
+Kleinfelder operates from over 70 office locations in the United States, Canada, and Australia.
 The company is headquartered in San Diego, California.
-Kleinfelder is poised to grow and continue to provide solutions for our diverse client base.
+Poised for growth, Kleinfelder continues to provide high-quality solutions for our diverse client base.
 Visit Kleinfelder.com or follow us on LinkedIn/Kleinfelder.